 The US Preventative Services Task Force recently came out with new recommendations which suggest that adolescents between the ages of 12 and 18 get routinely screened for depression by their primary care provider.
 This parallels the measures currently in place for adults.
 With teen depression affecting so many, these new guidelines are a welcome step in the direction of integrating physical and behavioral health.
 To read more, see the articles below:

-My work focuses on helping people learn how to adapt, how to bounce back, and how to build resilience.
+I work with young adults who are busy preparing for high school, college and life.My work focuses on helping people learn how to adapt, how to bounce back, and how to build resilience.
 Resilience is adapting in the face of adversity and stress.
 It means you can bounce back from difficult experiences.
 Everyone finds that there are both challenges and opportunities in life, and you will need to strengthen your resilience, your ability to adjust and bounce back, so that you will be ready to respond effectively to your challenges and opportunities.
 Continue reading